 The impact of the neighborhood on child development is well studied in sociology.

 For example, the Chicago School of Sociology studied the effects of neighborhoods that children grew up in and rates of delinquency and concluded that the location of a neighborhood within a city was an important determinant of crime rates.

 The social disorganization theory for instance underscored the proposition that delinquent behavior is learned by juveniles through interaction with others within a neighborhood.
 Thomas and Znaniecki (1918) defined social disorganization as the “inability of a neighborhood to solve its problems together.”

 Siblings, like peer groups, are direct influences on a child’s development.
 A brother or sister is often the first friend a child has.

-Siblings can often have a positive influence by acting as the Vygotsky-live ‘more knowledgeable other’ who promotes development.
+Siblings can often have a positive influence by acting as the Vygotsky-like ‘more knowledgeable other’ who promotes development.
 Siblings can encourage each other to try harder and engage in healthy competition.
 They can direct each other’s attention and engage in cooperative play.

 But sometimes siblings can be a bad influence as well, such as when they encourage a younger brother or sister to swear or engage in bullying behaviors.